Configure GCP Compute Snapshot IAM Bindings

 - user:jane@example.com

 The role property specifies which permission set to grant (e.g., “roles/viewer”).
-The members array lists all identities that receive this role.
-This resource is authoritative for the specified role: it replaces any existing members for that role on the snapshot.
-The name and project properties identify which snapshot to configure.
+The members array lists all identities that should have this role.
+SnapshotIamBinding is authoritative for the specified role: it replaces any existing members for that role on the snapshot.
+The name and project properties identify which snapshot to modify.

 Add a single member to a role

-When you need to grant access to one additional user without affecting existing members, use SnapshotIamMember instead of SnapshotIamBinding.
+When you need to grant access to one additional user without affecting existing members, use SnapshotIamMember.

 import * as pulumi from "@pulumi/pulumi";